traclabs/spaceros_robots/README.md

 ```
 $ docker pull ghcr.io/traclabs/spaceros_robots:latest
 ```
-If you have trouble pulling the image, chances are, you are not logged in the ghcr.io registry (something Github requires to pull images from its packages).
+If you have trouble pulling the image, chances are, you are not logged in the ghcr.io registry.
+Take a look at the end of this README for some instructions that might help.

 Before starting
 ----------------